jonatascastro12/jonatassantos/src/content/2025-01-05-life-is-in-transitions.md

 - We face an average of one life disruption every 12-18 months
 - There are at least 52 different types of life conflicts we might encounter
-- Most people experience 3-5 major "lifequakes"—devastating disruptions that take years to recover from
+- Most people experience 3-5 major *_lifequakes_* —devastating disruptions that take years to recover from

 The key takeaway?
 Life transitions are inevitable, but they're also a skill we can master.
 As Feiler warns us: **Transitions are coming.
 Be prepared.**